lionlai1989/StalkerDroneRL/README.md

 - **sdrl_perception**: A simple object detection package for the red ball.

-- **sdrl_rl_controller**: Reinforcement learning package that trains an RL‑based controller.
-This is a work in progress.
+- **sdrl_rl_controller**: A Reinforcement Learning package that implements the Gymnasium environment and trains the drone controller using Stable Baselines3.

 ---